enterstudio/suman/README.md

 Designed to run tests written in any language - just write TAP to stdout.
 Intended to work with Selenium, in the browser, and to do large-scale backend system and integration testing.

 Can handle any language, because it runs tests as child processes.

+#  => Suman is designed to be 'better all-around' than AVA, TapJS and Mocha

+## Quick Feature List:

+✓ test isolation => by default, each test runs in its own process ✓ test independence => easily run only one test at a time (unlike other Node.js test runners...)
+✓ declarative style - declare (sync and async) dependencies for each test, and only load those ✓ "nodeable test scripts" => run individual tests with the node.js executable ✓ no global variables as part of test harness
+✓ supports unit testing in the browser (tested on Chrome and Firefox) ✓ supports observables (RxJS5)
+✓ synchronous *and* asynchronous reporters (!)
+✓ tests run in parallel in separate processes
+✓ execute tests written in any language, use write TAP to stdout ✓ only 18mbs on filesystem as npm install -D
+✓ works with Selenium (use selenium-webdriver, wd, or webdriver.io)

 ## &#9658; Documentation